RaymondGuo007/Hello-World/README.md

 # Hello-World
 This repository is for practicing the GitHub Flow.
-And this is a readme file for the first commit
+And this is a readme file for the first commit.
+And I made a change on Wednesday afternoon.